Overview

 Applying for App IDs

-1. Log into Apple Developer Center with an admin account, and click Certificates, Identifiers & Profiles.
+1. Log in to Apple Developer Center with an admin account, and click Certificates, Identifiers & Profiles.

 3. Fill in Project Name and Bundle ID.